About Steel City Choristers

 We recruit singers because:

-• Our intensive musical education is free and first class with the opportunity to sing in a wide and diverse range of churches and other venues; and
+• our intensive musical education is free and first class, and offers the opportunity to sing a board repertoire at a high standard in a wide range of churches and other venues;

-• Our youthwork and wider approach puts children at the centre of what we do and means they have fun, build friendships and feel valued; and
+• our culture, including our youth work, puts people at the centre of what we do and means they have fun, build friendships and feel valued; and

-• We are independent and don’t sing every Sunday morning, so we are more accessible to those who want to sing but who would not feel comfortable joining a church, as well as to churchgoers who wouldn’t want to leave their church in order to join a choir.
+• we are independent and don’t sing every Sunday morning, which means we are more accessible to those who want to sing but who don’t want to leave their current church in order to join a choir, as well as to those who don’t want to join a church at all.

 We charge no fees, but raise money because:

-• We attract giving from individuals who support our charitable aims; and
+• individual supporters give generously to support our charitable aims; and

-• We attract grant funding from bodies that recognise the educational and/or artistic value of our work.
+• grant funders recognise the educational and/or artistic value of our work.

 Our origin